The Message of the Tel Dan Stele

 From the September-October 2024 Let the Stones Speak Magazine Issue

 On September 22, the Armstrong Institute of Biblical Archaeology celebrated the arrival of the Tel Dan Stele in America.
-The stele is on loan from the Israel Museum and the Israel Antiquities Authority and is currently featured in the “Kingdom of David and Solomon Discovered” archaeological exhibit in Edmond, Oklahoma.
-The stele will be available for public viewing till November 30.
+The stele was on loan from the Israel Museum and the Israel Antiquities Authority and was featured in the “Kingdom of David and Solomon Discovered” archaeological exhibit in Edmond, Oklahoma.
+The stele was available for public viewing through December 1.
 (For more details, see “Kingdom of David and Solomon Discovered”)

 This sensational object, perhaps Israel’s most important archaeological find ever, is the key that unlocks the archaeology of King David and his royal dynasty.